 "Yeah, but she's not real.
 Just a machine.
 You don't really to start counting things with motors, do you?"

-"I don't know what you're talking about," she answered primly.
+"I don't know what you're talking about."

 "Of course not."

 She nodded.
-"Ok you don't have to count her."
+"Okay you don't have to count her."
 She turned over so she could look at him.
 "There was nobody before you became a vampire?
 I mean, you were all bad and stuff right?"

 "I may have exaggerated the level of my badness."